junction-labs/junction-client/docs/source/overview/core-concepts.md

 Junction's main purpose is service discovery, and just like with DNS, the major input to a lookup is a hostname.
-However, unlike DNS which needs to handle the scale of the Internet, Junction is aimed at problems where the entire set of names can me kept in memory of a single server (at 1,000 bytes per record, 1,000,000 records is just 1 GiB).
-Thus in junction there is no logic about subdomains.
+However, unlike DNS which needs to handle the scale of the Internet, Junction is aimed at problems where the entire set of names can be kept in memory of a single server (at 1,000 bytes per record, 1,000,000 records is just 1 GiB).
+Thus in Junction there is no logic about subdomains.
 Rather, you set up a Route on any hostname you want, and a Junction will match it.